HL7/US-Core/input/pagecontent/scopes.md

 This page is updated content for version 7.0.0

- SMART App Launch Implementation Guide Release 2.0.0 describes a set of foundational patterns based on OAuth 2.0 for client applications to authorize, authenticate, and integrate with FHIR-based data systems.
+ SMART App Launch Implementation Guide Release 2.0.0 describes a set of foundational patterns based on OAuth 2.0 for Client applications to authorize, authenticate, and integrate with FHIR-based data systems.
 This page documents the SMART on FHIR obligations and capabilities for US Core Servers supporting User-Facing Applications and Backend Services.

 ### *Capability Sets* for US Core Servers Supporting User-Facing Applications and Backend Services
 {: #capability-sets}

 To promote interoperability, SMART on FHIR defines a set of core capabilities.
-An individual SMART server will publish a granular list of its capabilities, and a set of these capabilities is combined to support a specific use, a *Capability Set*.
+An individual SMART Server will publish a granular list of its capabilities, and a set of these capabilities is combined to support a specific use, a *Capability Set*.
 See SMART App Launch's [FHIR OAuth authorization Endpoints and Capabilities] for more details.
 Servers **MAY** support the other SMART on FHIR *Capability Sets* and capabilities than those listed below.

 #### *Capabilities* for Implementations Supporting User-Facing Applications